Ultron: 2020s

-When Iron Man and War Machine form the next incarnation of the West Coast Avengers with Spider-Woman and ex-criminal Blue Bolt, Ultron was the first criminal they made use of.

-It would later be revealed that, since splitting from Hank Pym, Ultron continued to split up.
 Following his mental breakdown after merging with Hank Pym and being forced into self-introspection via self-care by Starfox's powers, Ultron suspended himself into Earth's orbit and held an internal council with million other Ultron versions, coming to the conclusion that his single-minded drive to conquer Earth and defeat the Avengers was myopic.
 During his inner council of Ultrons, each version had to defend its existence and ideas.
-The versions that got rejected got deleted, while those that presented new and potentially beneficial ideas for the entiry of Ultron as a whole were awarded a body.
+The versions that got rejected got deleted, while those that presented new and potentially beneficial ideas were awarded a body.
 A compact of non-violence and limited interference was made between these Ultron versions.
 The one recruited by Iron Man presented the idea that, to try something new and break his pattern, Ultron should try to help the heroes and humanity.
 This "Avenger" Ultron agreed to give Stark unrestricted access to his source code to alleviate suspicions over his intentions.
 After an encounter with distrustful Vision, it was also revealed that this Ultron version did not edit any of his memories and is keeping them as a reminder, or a warning, and is acting as a hero entirely of his own free will.
 Another version of these Ultrons sports retractable wings and is the leader of the Gospel of Ultron under the name of "The One", offering people close to death or those who simply wish for it, new cybernetic bodies.
-Another Ultron called "Ultron the Scorched" (noted by "West Coast Avenger" Ultron and "The One" Ultron to have gone insane and flown into the Sun) appeared.
-This Scorched version has gone deeper into the belief that humanity was insignificant.
-He attacks the Gospel of Ultron's church and assimilates "The One".
+Another Ultron called "Ultron the Scorched" is stated to have gone insane and flown into the Sun.